laravel/jetstream-docs/1.x/installation.md

 ### Inertia

-If you are using the Inertia stack, you should first publish the Livewire stack's Blade components.
+If you are using the Inertia stack, you should first publish Jetstream's Blade components.
 These components are used by the authentication templates:

 ```bash
 php artisan vendor:publish --tag=jetstream-views